nikosgkontas/nikosgkontas/README.md

 ###

 <p align="left">I have a master's degree in mathematics.
-I am a highly motivated and curious individual with a passion for learning.
 I study for my Master's degree in Data Science and Machine Learning.</p>

 ###

-<h6 align="left">I recently started to create in GitHub, eventhough I code for many years.
+<h6 align="left">I recently started to create in GitHub.
   <br>
 I try to upload whenever I have the time to do, so go easy on me!
 <br>
-I mostly use Matlab, Python, and Sagemath.</h6>
+I mostly use Python, R, and workflow automation platforms like Alteryx.</h6>

 ###